Complete & Partial Dentures

 Improving chewing, speech, and digestion.

-• Highly accurate impressions (molds) and measurements are taken and used to create your custom denture.
+Highly accurate impressions (molds) or a digital scan is taken and used to create your custom denture.

-• You can also visit our team of highly trained dentists, specialists, and hygienists at Bathurst College Dentistry ® for more information at 474 College Street, Suite 103 Toronto, Ontario M6G 1A4
+You can also visit our team of highly trained dentists, and hygienists at Bathurst College Dentistry for more information at 474 College Street, Suite 103 Toronto, Ontario M6G 1A4